There was an error with your log in

 Hiker walking through Himalayan forests

-• Hike gently downstream of the river passing the village of Dharapani.
-Once there, you’ll catch a local jeep and drive back to Besisahar, where you’ll find lots of hikers on their way to the Annapurna Circuit Trail.
+• We’ll hike gently downstream of the river passing the village of Dharapani.
+Once there, we’ll catch a local jeep and drive back to Besisahar, where we’ll find lots of hikers on their way to the Annapurna Circuit Trail.
 Overnight at a tea house.

 Meals: Breakfast, lunch, and dinner